TaylorVellios/PokemonSQL/README.md

 |-----------------|
 |[pgAdmin](https://www.pgadmin.org/)|

 # Disclaimer
 All Data for this project is scraped from [Serebii.net](https://www.serebii.net/) and [Pokemondb.net](https://pokemondb.net/).</br>
 All python code within this repository is for educational purposes only.</br>
 For anyone looking to build their own local Pokemon database, please see [The RESTful Pokemon API](https://pokeapi.co/) via [Pokedex.py](https://pypi.org/project/pokedex.py/)</br>
 A Relational Database is not the ideal storage solution for this type of data, use the API above if you are interested in acquiring mass Pokemon data.</br>

 ## Extracting, Transforming Character Data
 If you are unfamiliar with the Pokemon franchise, each monster character is a goldmine of data.</br>
 For the sake of organization, we will be creating two main tables separated by game function:
 * Pokemon_Stats to contain Battle-related data
 * Pokemon_Details to contain character-specific information (height, weight, breeding stats, etc)

+As you will see in a moment, we will be making a third table, 'Abilities', that will assist us with these other two tables.<br></br>

 ## Pokemon_Stats
 Based on [this](https://www.serebii.net/pokemon/all.shtml) page, there are two main focus points that need addressing after we get a raw scrape.</br>